mateenbagheri/memorabilia/docs/challenges.md

 Another concern is maintaining data consistency during concurrent read and write operations on the map.
 To address this, we have implemented an RWMutex to prevent race conditions and ensure thread-safe access to the data.

 Additionally, a key challenge that led us to consider designing a custom type system is the lack of a clean, built-in method in Go for defining a map that can store multiple types of data as values.
 Even with the use of generics, this issue persists, as initializing a map requires specifying a single data type, which does not align with our requirements.

+### 4. TTL
+To design a TTL (Time-To-Live) implementation for memorabilia, I considered two different approaches:
+1. Launching a goroutine that continuously monitors TTL for all keys.
+2. Checking the TTL only when retrieving values.
+This approach, however, could lead to memory overflow if handling a large volume of data.
+To address this, in addition to verifying TTL at retrieval, I would allow the user to set a time interval for a cron job to run and remove expired data.
+I chose the second approach, as it appeared to be less resource-intensive than a continuous check for expired values in real time.
+After considering whether to implement a cron job utility from scratch or use an external package, I decided to use [robfig/cron](https://github.com/robfig/cron).
+While building a cron job utility could be interesting, it's not my primary focus for the current development phase.
+I implemented this feature following a repository pattern, allowing flexibility to switch cron job packages or even create a custom implementation in the future if needed.